A New Kind of Police Surveillance

 Consult an Orlando civil rights and criminal defense lawyer

-If you believe your civil rights have been violated by police surveillance, or you are facing criminal charges, a skilled attorney is a valuable ally.
-The experienced civil rights and criminal defense attorneys of The Baez Law Firm have the knowledge and determination to fight for your legal rights in Orlando, Tampa, Miami, and throughout the state.
+If you believe your civil rights have been violated by police surveillance, or you are facing criminal charges, a skilled lawyer is a valuable ally.
+The experienced civil rights and criminal defense lawyers of The Baez Law Firm have the knowledge and determination to fight for your legal rights in Orlando, Tampa, Miami, and throughout the state.
 Contact The Baez Law Firm for a consultation without delay.